Bannockburn De La Terre Pinot Noir 2018

 - Tasting Notes

-- 10% whole bunch fermentation, indigenous yeast, approximately three weeks on skins.
+- 10% whole bunch fermentation, indigenous yeast, approximately two weeks on skins.

-- The best lots were blended, then bottled in May, 2016.
+- The best barrels were blended, then bottled in January, 2019

 We had a fourth consecutive year of good winter rainfall: the soils warmed up slowly which led to normal timing for budburst.
 A cool, windy spell during springtime flowering resulted in uneven fruit set and lighter than average bunch weights.
 Over early summer, along with every other east coast wine region we watched the bush fire situation with increasing trepidation.
 Our luck in avoiding both physical and smoke damage from the fires doesn't begin to offset our feelings for those who didn't...